-Knowing this, imagine me at forty-three years of age, with my two daughters at the local animal rescue shelter.
-They suggested that a fun activity on the hot midsummer day that was upon us would be to have lunch out together and then go pet dogs at the shelter to give and receive some love from them.
+Knowing this, imagine me at forty-three with my two daughters at the local animal rescue shelter.
+It was a hot summer day and they had suggested we have lunch out together and then go pet dogs at the shelter to give and receive some love from them.
 I said yes.
 They said nothing about cats.
-Well, maybe they did.
-But I tuned that out.

 After petting the pups, they said, “let’s just stop by the cat room on the way out, shall we?”
 It seemed harmless enough.